prteshJ/create-your-own-adventure/alive_story.md

-Story comes to life, secret is hidden in Hogwarts directory.
+Story comes to life, secret is hidden in Secret directory.